h-quer/Tzeentch/README.md

 ### Not in scope

-* Auth functionality or any team/sharing features.
+* Auth functionality or any social/sharing features.
 * Any sort of database backend.
 * Data export functionality.
-Everything (except covers) is stored as simple CSV file in your bind mount.
+Everything (except covers) is stored as CSV file in your bind mount.
 You can simply copy it.
 A dedicated export functionality would be redundant.

 ### Improvements I hope to implement (eventually)

 * Lots of tiny usability improvements that will probably pop up over time.
 * Possibly more metadata proviers
-* Generic CSV import functionality in addition to the Goodreads one
+* Sync to additional services, e.g. Calibre
 * Cover update / refresh without having to do a full metadata refresh

 ## How to contribute